-Key data readouts for the ARTISTRY-6 study are expected in .
+ARTISTRY-6 is expected to have a topline data readout in the first quarter of 2025.
 If the data readouts from the potentially registrational Cohort 2 of this clinical study are positive, the data may support submission of a BLA to the FDA for marketing approval in the U.S.